-- apply some heuristic rules to fix apposition constructions - apply other heuristic rules for reattaching incorrectly positioned nodes - unify the way in which multiword prepositions (such as because of) and subordinating conjunctions (such as provided that) are treated. - assign analytical functions (labels) if necessary for a correct treatment of paratactic constructions.
+- lemmatize the word forms - mark the head node (using a set of heuristic rules) - build temporary m-trees containing morphological information (to be merged with a-trees later) - convert constituency trees into a-trees - apply some heuristic rules to fix apposition constructions - apply other heuristic rules for reattaching incorrectly positioned nodes - unify the way in which multiword prepositions (such as because of) and subordinating conjunctions (such as provided that) are treated. - assign analytical functions (labels) if necessary for a correct treatment of paratactic constructions.

-Next (much bigger) chain of blocks build tectogrammatical trees upon the analytical trees.
+The next (much bigger) chain of blocks builds tectogrammatical trees upon the analytical trees.
 The procedure is the following: